 She is an ACMPE Fellow with MGMA, a Certified Professional Coder (CPC), a Certified Professional Medical Auditor (CMPA), a Certified Evaluation and Management Auditor (CEMC) a Certified Professional Medical Coding Curriculum instructor (CPC-I), and an AAPC Fellow.
 Tracy is co-founder and past president of the NE Kansas Chapter of AAPC, a past president of MGMA-GKC and is currently serving as the Chair of the Certification Commission for National MGMA.

 Training Sessions by Tracy Bird

 The likelihood your patients will pay you what they owe SIGNIFICANTLY DECREASES once they walk out your door.
-So, it makes sense that your front desk should be your first line of defense against uncollectable accounts receivable.
+So, it makes sense that your front desk should be your first line of defense against uncollectable accounts receivable. patient collections.
 Getting patients to pay what they owe sounds easy enough, right?
 Just ask them to pay before they leave.
-Well, it’s just not […]Learn More
+Well, it’s […]Learn More

 When it comes to keeping your patients long-term, first-rate customer service seems to be more important than excellent medical care. phone etiquette skills.
 Excellent phone etiquette skills become even more important when you consider that 80% of new patients’ first contact with your practice is over the phone.
 Do you even know how many new patients you are losing due […]Learn More